and the 'Trouble' with Point of View

 - Mark Twain

-Knowledge, whether from an oracle or from science, whether from the Bible or someone who holds a University degree in economics, whether in astrology or printed in a textbook, can be misleading.
-But, that does not mean that we should then blame and burn the textbooks or Bibles, dismiss science, oracles, omens, astrology or the worship of other Gods and other ‘strange’ means of knowing
+Knowledge, whether from an oracle or from science, from the Bible or someone who holds a University degree in economics, whether in astrology or printed in a textbook, all knowledge can be misleading.
+But, that does not mean that we should blame and burn the textbooks or Bibles, dismiss science, oracles, omens, astrology or the worship of other Gods and other ‘strange’ means of knowing

-But, in the history of the Western world, unknown and forgotten to most of us, this is just what happened to many forms of ancient knowing.
-Just as the king almost had his gardener killed, just as the discovery and wisdom of Semmelweis was discarded and opposed, just as Croesus failed to continue his inquiry, in that very same way, the ancient worship of Pagan Gods as well as the practice of the time-honored traditions of oracles, signs and omens was suddenly and horrifically destroyed in the West, in a cultural holocaust, inspired by a Christian Church that sought to destroy all ‘culture, knowledge, books and intelligence’:
+In the history of the Western world, which is largely unknown and forgotten to most of us, this is what happened to many forms of ancient knowing.
+Just as the king almost had his gardener killed, just as the discovery of Semmelweis was discarded and opposed, just as Croesus failed to persist in his inquiry of the oracle, in that very same way, the ancient worship of Pagan Gods as well as the practice of the time-honored traditions of oracles, signs and omens was suddenly and horrifically destroyed in the West, in a cultural holocaust, inspired by a Christian Church that did not understand what they condemned and were unconscious of their own place in history and unconscious of the meaning of their own religion and also of the ones they sought to destroy, wanted to destroy all ‘culture, knowledge, books and intelligence’:

 The Destruction of the Ancient World and Worldview